 Our aim is to inspire confidence to create a healthier future for all women.

-Jean Hailes is governed by an independent Board of Directors and comprises three business units: The Jean Hailes Medical Centre, Translation and Education Unit, and a Research Unit in partnership with Monash University.
+Jean Hailes is governed by an independent Board of Directors and comprises three business units: The Jean Hailes Medical Centre, the Translation, Education & Communications Unit, and a Research Unit in partnership with Monash University.

 It is the link between these three arms – clinical care, research and education – that places Jean Hailes in a league of its own in women's healthcare.
 Our strength lies in the integration of a team of internationally recognised clinicians, researchers and educators.